jshttp/mime-types/README.md

 #### Similar to [node-mime](https://github.com/broofa/node-mime), except:

 - __No fallbacks.__ Instead of naively returning the first available type, `mime-types` simply returns `false`, so do `var type = mime.lookup('unrecognized') || 'application/octet-stream'`.
 - No `new Mime()` business, so you could do `var lookup = require('mime-types').lookup`.
-- Additional mime types are added such as jade and stylus.
-Feel free to add more!
+- Additional mime types are added such as jade and stylus via [mime-db](https://github.com/jshttp/mime-db)
-- Browser support via Browserify and Component by converting lists to JSON files.

 Otherwise, the API is compatible.

 ### Adding Types

-If you'd like to add additional types, simply create a PR adding the type to `custom.json` and a reference link to the [sources](SOURCES.md).

-Do __NOT__ edit `mime.json` or `node.json`.
-Those are pulled using `build.js`.
-You should only touch `custom.json`.
+All mime types are based on [mime-db](https://github.com/jshttp/mime-db), so open a PR there if you'd like to add mime types.

 ## API